mwpastore/ember-cli-deploy-sql/README.md

 ## Why would I use this instead of ember-cli-deploy-redis?

 That's a great question.
 Redis is a more natural fit for this kind of problem and you can do neat things like serve directly from NGINX.
-Databases, on the other hand, aren't typically set up well for key-value storage and retrieval, and it ends up being a somewhat clumsy solution.
+Databases, on the other hand, aren't traditionally set up well for key-value storage and retrieval, and it ends up being a somewhat clumsy solution.

 In our case, we were only using Redis for this particular function, so it seemed overkill to be running the service (and maintaining a connection pool to it in our Ruby application).
 Also, our API responses (including the Ember.js index) are already being cached (thanks to a reverse proxy), so talk about redundant layers!
-It makes more sense for us, for now, to serve the index from a database and let our reverse proxy cache it.
+It makes more sense for us, for now, to serve the index from a database table and let our reverse proxy cache it.
 Perhaps your situation is similar?

 ## Quick Start